-• Transactions that are not denominated in an entity's functional currency are foreign currency transactions; exchange differences arising on translation are generally recognised in profit or loss.
+Transactions that are not denominated in an entity's functional currency are foreign currency transactions.
+They are translated at actual rates or appropriate averages; exchange differences arising on translation are generally recognised in profit or loss.

 Translation of the financial statements of foreign operations